Last Updated on April 15, 2021

 Lots of important things have happened here, including the famous Woolworth Sit-ins that launched a movement of young African-Americans fighting to desegregate establishments throughout the south.

 Along with the International Civil Rights Center, another fun spot that we included among the best things to do in North Carolina’s Gate City (especially with kids) is the Greensboro Science Center.
 It’s a museum, zoological park, and aquarium all in one and definitely one of our favorite museums in North Carolina.

 There are quite a few ways to enjoy the outdoors in Greensboro.
 We think you should start with a visit to Guilford Courthouse National Military Park.
 It’s the site of an important Revolutionary War Battle, an awesome national parks site, and a great spot to stretch your legs in Gate City.

 We drove past Guilford Mill once before deciding to turn around and learn more up close.
-It’s a historic grist mill that dates all the way back to 1767.
+This fun day trip from Greensboro is a historic grist mill that dates all the way back to 1767.
 On the outside, it’s beautiful and exquisitely photogenic.
 Inside, the mill’s store sells their own mixes, plus a variety of products and crafts produced in North Carolina.

 The smallest city of the three mains in the Triad is High Point, mostly housed within Guilford County.
 Still, it’s filled with enough bucket-list-worthy things to do.